 - When valuing residential properties sales of both existing houses needed along with vacant land sales.

-This then gives us the basis for two valuation approaches.
-These are the Direct Comparison and Summation Approaches.
+This then gives us the basis for two valuation approaches, the Direct Comparison and Summation Method.

 Let me explain some more: